MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add modifyUser controller function.
+* Modify commentLike controller function.
-* Modify deactivate user account route.
+* Add a new customize upload file button for user avatar.

 # Before to run this server